 Learn how to identify your device's state based on the LED color patterns.
 These blue and white status LEDs apply to all our UniFi access points, routers, switches, and the UDM base model.

-The animations are for illustrative purposes - the speed of the flashing or strobing patterns below might differ slightly with that of the device.
+Note: The animations are for illustrative purposes - the speed of the flashing or strobing patterns below might differ slightly from your device's.

-The device is adopted and is in normal operating mode
+The device is adopted and is in normal operating mode.
+Access Point is broadcasting WiFi.

 Strobing White / Off